n-grace-henry/MS-Thesis/progress_logs/11_progress_log.md

 Derivitizing the 7 samples, these are:

 84-W-3, 65-K-2, 67-E-3, 65-W-2, 65-E-2, 68-K-2, 67-E-2

+Blowing these down and leaving at this step for today.

 Column purification and filtration on the 4 replicates.